 In 1975, the strain of accommodating to such a rapid and drastic change brought about the split of the membership into the Orthodox Beth Israel Congregation and Iyr-Ha-Melech, the Reform Congregation.

 In 2012, the members of Beth Israel voted overwhelmingly to become a Conservative Congregation and began the process of change of ritual and principles.

 Today, Beth Israel remains an umbrella synagogue which welcomes and accommodates members whose orientations range from Agnostic to Orthodox.

 Beth Israel members come from many countries of origin and bring diverse business, professional, and academic backgrounds.
-We enjoy stimulating adult education events, a dynamic Talmud Torah School, fun Jewish community events, activities for university students (in collaboration with Hillel House, adjacent to the Synagogue) and regular Friday evening and Saturday services.
+We enjoy stimulating adult education events, a dynamic Talmud Torah School, fun Jewish community events, activities for university students (in collaboration with Queen’s Hillel) and regular Friday evening and Saturday services.
 Most significantly, Beth Israel gives individuals, couples and families the opportunity to share life cycle events and to feel part of a vibrant and caring Kingston Jewish community.